 Perhaps one of the most fascinating areas of research on the gut microbiota and health is how colonizing microbes might impact the onset of obesity and metabolic syndromeref.
 Disrupted patterns of colonization are associated, for example, with obesity and diabetes, but what is not clear is if strategies to alter the disrupted microbiota can impact the course of these conditions.
 Microbes may directly impact energy harvest from foods due to bacterial metabolism in the gut.
 But microbes or their products may also act as metabolic regulators through interacting with host cellular targets.
 Some experimental animal model studies have looked at the effect of probiotics on obesity.
 In humans, a strain of Lactobacillus gasseri was shown to decrease fat mass (visceral and subcutaneous) and BMI in diabetic patients ref.
 In another human study, a probiotic preserved insulin sensitivityref.
 This is a field of research with promise, but still in its infancy.

 Necrotizing enterocolitis (NEC) is a gastrointestinal disease that mostly affects premature infants.
 It is characterized by infection and inflammation leading to death of tissue of the large intestine.
 Probiotic supplementation may reduce the risk of NEC in preterm infants.
-A recent review of studies targeting efficacy and safety of probiotics for infants at risk for developing NEC was conducted (read more).
-Taken together, studies suggest that probiotics lower the risk of mortality in preterm infants, but additional studies on best strains for this application, short- and long-term safety and required dose must be conducted.
+A 2014 review of studies targeting efficacy and safety of probiotics for infants at risk for developing NEC was conducted (read more).
+Taken together, studies suggest that probiotics lower the risk of incidence and mortality in preterm infants, prompting experts to call for a change in practice to utilize probiotics for preventing NEC.
+Additional studies to optimize strains and dose are needed.

 One study conducted with children aged 3-6 years in day care centers evaluated the ability of milk containing L. rhamnosus GG to reduce the incidence of dental caries (read more).
 Only a subset of the study group, children aged 3-4 years, showed any statistically significant reduction in dental caries incidence.
 Other studies have documented that other probiotics, e.g., L. reuteri or Bifidobacterium animalis DN173 010, can reduce salivary levels of cariogenic Streptococcus mutans in young adults (read more).